 What You’ll Learn In This Article

-- Everyone has a genetically-shaped chronotype, like lark or owl, that makes different individuals want to sleep earlier or later relative to the sun.
+- Everyone has a genetically-shaped chronotype, like lark or owl, that makes them want to sleep earlier or later relative to the sun.

-- Recognizing that there is a biological basis to time preference is important, because society is slanted in favor of early types (think how much fun getting up for work or school isn’t for most people), which creates an unfair burden on a lot of people just for who they are biologically.
+- Recognizing that there is a biological basis to time preference is important.
+Society is slanted in favor of early types (imagine how painful getting up early for work or school is for most people), which creates an unfair burden on a lot of people just for who they are, biologically.

 What Are Chronotypes?